-Rachel Paul teaches fifth grade and is assisted by Luke Politte, classroom aide.
+Rachel Paul ("Rachel" or "Mx.
+Paul") teaches fifth grade and is assisted by Luke Politte, classroom aide.
 The class meets from 8:40 a.m. to 3:10 p.m. except on Wednesdays, when students are dismissed at 1:00 p.m.
 Independent study students attend school on Mondays, Tuesdays, and Thursdays only, while five-day students attend Monday through Friday.
 After School Recreation is available Monday-Friday.

 Fifth Grade Curriculum

 History Using our the TCI curriculum, we will study US History starting with the indigenous cultures of the Americas and ending with the ratification of the US Constitution.
 Along the way, we will learn about explorers, settlers, colonies, slavery, democracy, revolution, migration, and the fantastic 50 United States of America.
 Get ready for State Reports!

 Science Our science curriculum includes a blend of field-based and laboratory studies.
 Using the newly updated FOSS curriculum, we will be focusing on Earth Science, including local and state-wide study sites such as San Vicente Creek, Davenport Beach, Waddell Creek and Beach, Big Sur, Lassen Volcano National Park, etc. For example, we will participate in the LIMPETS program, in which students collect data, which is used by research scientists, on sand crab populations at Davenport Beach.
 In addition, the Coastal Watershed Council will guest teach the class about the ecosystem and environmental issues pertaining to San Vicente Creek.
 Groundswell Coastal Ecology will also lead a multi-week unit on native plant restoration on the school grounds and at local beach sites.